Ka Hale Moi

 No analysis available

-I searched for short-term rental language such as STR allowed, vacation rental, NUC, TVU, or 30-day minimum rules.
-The remarks do not indicate that short-term rentals are allowed, so this is unsupported.
+I searched for short-term rental indicators such as STR allowed, NUC, TVU, vacation rental language, or minimum-stay rules, and found none.
+Based on the public remarks alone, there is no evidence that short-term rentals are allowed.

 No analysis available